utmgdsc/website/README.md

 ## About The Project

 This is the official website for the University of Toronto Mississauga Google Developer Student Club (UTM GDSC).
-The frontend is built with [Next.js](https://nextjs.org/), React, and MUI.
+The frontend is built with [Next.js](https://nextjs.org) with Material UI installed.

 Except where otherwise noted, the is project is licensed under the [LGPL 2.0 or later](https://www.gnu.org/licenses/gpl-2.0.html) license.

 ## Getting Started

 * install npm:
 	```sh